cadre/tcomb-builder/docs/builder.md

 ### Summary

 Set the tcomb type of this builder.
-Similarly to the error field, the type must be passed in as a callback function in order to allow for arbitrary ordering of builder commands.
-The error function and fields are provided to you when you are creating the type.
+The type must be passed in as a callback function in order to allow for arbitrary ordering of builder commands.
+The validation function and fields are provided to you when you are creating the type.

 ### Example